 Finite thickness effects, such as shape anisotropy and exposed sample boundaries, can also significantly modify the local energy landscape.
-The energetics of such shape anisotropy effects can be considered in the context of the energy density of the demagnetization field, where \mathbf{H}{d} is the demagnetizing field.
-In lamellae of thickness $L \sim L{\rm D}$, the magnetization undergoes a field-induced transformation to an equilibrium lattice of skyrmion tubes20, due to the effect of a chiral surface twisting, which lowers the energy of the skyrmion lattice relative to the conical state21.
-In lamellae thicker than the fundamental period, $L \gtrsim L{\rm D}$, stable surface-pinned skyrmions, known as chiral bobbers, which collapse into Bloch points in the bulk of a sample, have also been observed22.
-Additionally, it has been demonstrated that the helicity of a skyrmion tube is modified from a Bloch character in the bulk of a sample, towards a Néel character at the surface^{23,24}, akin to Néel closure caps^{25,26}. indicating the complex spiral structures that can emerge at the boundaries of a magnetic system.
+In lamellae of thickness $L \sim$ $L{\rm D}$, the magnetization undergoes a field-induced transformation to an equilibrium lattice of skyrmion tubes [20], due to the effect of a chiral surface twisting, which lowers the energy of the skyrmion lattice relative to the conical state [21].
+In lamellae thicker than the fundamental period, $L \gtrsim L{\rm D}$, stable surface-pinned skyrmions, known as chiral bobbers, which collapse into Bloch points in the bulk of a sample, have also been observed [22].
+Additionally, it has been demonstrated that the helicity of a skyrmion tube is modified from a Bloch character in the bulk of a sample, towards a Néel character at the surface, indicating the diverse range of spiral structures that can emerge in chiral magnets [23, 24].